Romana specialises in media and employment law. She accepts instructions in a range of other civil and regulatory matters.

 Romana has authored several articles on legal matters published in the New Law Journal, The Times law pages, The Independent and the British Review of Journalism.
 She is a regular contributor to the New Law Journal.

-She has presented webinars on recent developments in defamation and privacy on Lexis Nexis, and was invited to address the 2022 White Paper Conference on copyright.
+She has presented webinars on recent developments in defamation and privacy on Lexis Nexis, and was invited to address the 2022 and 2023 White Paper Conferences on copyright.

 Languages